Tips for Taps Blog

 Can Anything Be Done to Prevent HAA5 in Drinking Water?

 Rather than filtering at home, ultimately the safest approach is for utilities to prevent the formation of HAA5 during water treatment by deploying corrective approaches to remove natural materials from water supplies before disinfecting with chlorine, if possible.

 While service providers are required to monitor their treated water for HAA5, several communities have experienced periods of high concentration in their local supplies.
-Whether you want to test for just HAA5 or are interested in a comprehensive package like Extended City Water Test (which includes HAA5, along with a broad range of potentially dangerous contaminants)–Tap Score can help.

 Sources and References▾